-Although the acceptable target was met for all outcomes, the ideal target was not met for one of our program outcomes related to quantitative skills.
+All acceptable targets were met and most ideal targets were also met.
+Attention will be paid to development of quantitative skills.
 Because the data is fairly limited at this point in time we will have to continue collecting data until clearer trends can be seen at which time sensible recommendations can be made.